VictorCorral/Buddy-iOS-SDK/README.md

         // Picture was uploaded successfully
     }];

-Likewise, to download a picture, specify BuddyFile as the operation type:
+To download a picture send a GET request with BuddyFile as the operation type:

 	[Buddy GET:[NSString stringWithFormat:@"/pictures/%@/file",picId] parameters:nil class:[BuddyFile class] callback:^(id obj, NSError *error)
 	{